 In YouTube Official App setting, there is a preloading function which you can turn on to preload videos on your phone’s storage when your phone is charging, Your device is ON, and Wi-Fi or Internet is ON.
 However, it preloading may make your phone take longer to charge, use more battery life, and slow down your phone’s performance.
-There are plenty of YouTube video downloaders on 3rd-party app stores like 1mobile, getjar, and for Windows, so you can download videos to watch at a latter time, and not worry about slow loading videos because of poor bandwidth internet speeds.
+There are plenty of YouTube video downloaders and YouTube players on 3rd-party app stores like 1mobile, getjar, Amazon.
+For Windows,and other desktop OS you can download videos with Keepvid.com or a YouTube video downloader to copy to Android to watch at a latter time, and not worry about slow loading videos because of poor bandwidth internet speeds.

 You can also pause the video for a few seconds, and wait for the status bar to fill up before playing the video, so you don’t experiences freezes and buffering when watching video on YouTube.